0xgaut/gitbook/docs/resources/support.md

 #### What is a wrapped asset?

-A wrapped asset is an on-chain token that represents an off-chain or cross-chain asset.
+A wrapped asset is an onchain token that represents an offchain or cross-chain asset.

 - A custodian holds the underlying asset and issues a 1:1-backed token that can be minted or redeemed
 - Universal's wrapped assets (uAssets) are maintained with Coinbase Prime and secured by the Universal Protocol's open-source smart contracts